Object SLAM-Based Active Mapping and Robotic Grasping: Experimental Results

 \subsection{Object Placement Experiment}

-The global object map can help the robot to perceive the global environment rather than a single object, enabling it to make more intelligent decisions.
+We argued that the proposed object map level perception outperforms object pose-only perception, providing information for more intelligent robotics decision-making tasks in addition to grasping.
+Such include avoiding collisions with other objects, updating the map after grasping, object arrangement and placement based on object properties, and object delivery requested by the user.
 To verify the global perception capabilities introduced by object mapping, we design the object placement experiments.
-As shown in Fig. \ref{Placement}(a), the robot is required to put the blocks into a big cup and then sort other objects according to their sizes.
+As shown in Fig. \ref{Placement}, The robot is required to perform manipulation from the original scene (see Fig. \ref{Placement}(a)) to the target scene (see Fig. \ref{Placement}(c)) according to object sizes and classes encoded in the object map.

-{The global object map is shown in} Fig. \ref{Placement}(b), which contains the semantic labels, size, and pose of the objects.
-The robot grasps the object according to its pose, and places it based on the size and height of the object (Fig. \ref{Placement} {(c)-(f)}).
+The global object map is shown in Fig. \ref{Placement}(b), which contains the semantic labels, size, and pose of the objects.
+The two little blocks are picked up and placed in the large cup (Fig. \ref{Placement}(d)); the cups are sorted by volume (Fig. \ref{Placement}(e)), and the bottles are arranged by height (Fig. \ref{Placement}(f)).
+This is challenging for the conventional grasping approach since lacking global perception such as the level of the object on the map, its surroundings, and could interact with which objects.